cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 - **Exercise:**
 	- Explain one historic method of steganography that was not explained during the lecture in a short talk in front of the other students.
-	- Is there a terminological inconsistency for the terms covert channel, network covert channel, steganography and network steganography given the introduced taxonomy?
-If yes: explain.
+	- Was there any terminological inconsistency regarding the terms *network covert channel* and *network steganography* in the introduced taxonomy?
 (Chapter 2 of W. Mazurczyk et al., 2016)
-	- Can Information Hiding methods be applied to deduce cryptography keys from encryption/decryption tools?
-If yes: how?
+	- Different domains of steganography exist, including network steganography, digital media steganography, text steganography and cyber-physical systems steganography.
+Name typical cover objects for all four of them.
+	- Would it beneficial to combine different types of wardens?

 ___